Bayer-Group/BayerCLAW/doc/branching.md

 re.match(r'sasq.*', input2.z) is not None
 ```

-If your chooser takes only one input file, you can leave the prefix (namespace) off of the path.
-So, for
+If your chooser takes only one input file, and that file contains a JSON object, you can leave the prefix (namespace)
-instance, if the aforementioned _input1.json_ was the only input file, you could write a condition like `b.d == -5`
+off of the path.
+So, for instance, if the aforementioned _input1.json_ was the only input file, you could write a
+condition like `b.d == -5`

 To access values from the job data file, use the prefix `job`.
 If your chooser works only with values from the
 job data file, you can omit the `inputs` block from the chooser spec.
 You will still need to use the `job` prefix